• Skip to primary navigation

 And yes, we'll take a closer look at just kidney beans (beyond the "red"), too.

-Red Kidney Beans and Red Beans
+Red Kidney Beans vs. Red Beans: Key Differences

 Red Kidney Beans

-🔸 MAINLY USED IN:
+• MAINLY USED IN:

 Chilis, Indian curries, and Latin American dishes.
 They're made for soaking up spices and bringing a little extra oomph and richness to your dish.

-🔸 WHERE TO BUY:
+• WHERE TO BUY:

 Red kidney beans are easily available at the supermarket or online, both cooked/canned or dried.

-🔸 COOKING TIP (Don't Skip This!):
+• COOKING TIP (Don't Skip This!):

-If you’re using dried kidney beans, soak them for at least 4 hours (overnight is even better).
-Then drain, rinse, and boil them for 10 minutes before letting them simmer for 45–90 minutes.
-Raw kidney beans have a natural toxin that can mess with your stomach, so boiling is necessary to destroy that toxin.
+If you're using dried kidney beans, soak them for at least 4 hours (overnight is even better).
+Then drain, rinse, and boil them for 10 minutes before letting them simmer for 45-90 minutes.

 Red Beans